Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution of common perpendicular arcs

-Recall that the {\em narrow topology}\footnote{also called {\em weak topology} see for instance \cite[p.~71-III]{DelMey78} or \cite{Billingsley68,Parthasarathy67}} on the set $\M_{\rm f}(Y)$ of finite measures on a Polish space $Y$ is the smallest topology such that the map from $\M_{\rm f}(Y)$ to $\RR$ defined by $\mu\mapsto \mu(g)$ is continuous for every bounded continuous function $g:Y\ra\RR$.

-The proof of Theorem \ref{theo:mainequidup} follows that of \cite[Thm.8]{ParPau16ETDS}, which proves this result when $X$ is a Riemannian manifold with pinched negative curvature at most $-1$ and $F=0$.
+The proof of Theorem \ref{theo:mainequidup} follows that of \cite[Theo.~8]{ParPau16ETDS}, which proves this result when $X$ is a manifold and $F=0$.
 The first two and a half steps work for both trees and manifolds and are given in Section \ref{subsec:equidcommperpcontI}.
 The differences begin in Step 3T.
 After this, the steps for trees are called $3T$ and $4T$ and are given in Section \ref{subsec:equidcommperpcontII} and the corresponding steps for manifolds are $3M$ and $4M$, given in Section \ref{subsec:equidcommperpcontIII}.